top of page

 Tsubosaka-dera Temple, Nara top tourist attractions, Take a jinrikisha rickshaw ride in Nara City, things to do and see in Nara Japan, things to do around Nara Japan, things to do at Nara park, things to do in Nara for the first time, things to do in Nara in 1 day, things to do in Nara Japan guide, where is Nara Japan, Nara city in Japan, Nara backpackers, Nara hotels, how long to spend in Nara, Nara in Japan, Nara location, Nara Nara Japan, Nara map, best hotels in Nara, Nara Japan attractions, Nara Japan things to do, things to do in Nara winter, things to do in Nara with kids, things to do Nara Japan, top 10 tourist attractions in Nara Japan, top attractions in Nara Japan, top best things to see in Nara Japan, top ten things to do in Nara Japan, top things to see in Nara Japan, top tourist attractions in Nara Japan, tourism Nara Japan, tourist attractions in Nara Japan, travel to Nara Japan, unique things to do in Nara Japan, Nara tourism office, Nara city tourism, Nara Japan travel info, Nara Japan tourism, Nara Japan travel

 Glancing out the train window on the Kintetsu Yoshino Line at the right time (between Asuka and Tsubosakayama Stations to be exact) your attention will be captured by a giant white marble standing Buddha statue on the slope of a mountain.
 Make the trek to the temple for a closer look and you will be forgiven for losing yourself in its size and grandeur.
-You may also be intrigued by the odd familiarity of the Buddha’s hand gesture.
-“That means, ‘I’m going to scoop you up and help you,’” the monks will say.
-Mention its similarity to Spiderman’s web-slinging pose and they’ll smile and say, “Makes sense.
-Buddha was the Avenger of his day.”
+This statue is in fact a gesture of gratitude from the Indian government for the temple's efforts in leprosy patient relief activities conducted in India since 1964.
+Made from ancient stone and known as "The Tenjiku Torai Great Kannon Statue," it was completed in March 1983, stands at approximately 20 meters tall and weighs a total of 1,200 tons.

 Tsubosaka-dera Temple, Nara top tourist attractions, Take a jinrikisha rickshaw ride in Nara City, things to do and see in Nara Japan, things to do around Nara Japan, things to do at Nara park, things to do in Nara for the first time, things to do in Nara in 1 day, things to do in Nara Japan guide, where is Nara Japan, Nara city in Japan, Nara backpackers, Nara hotels, how long to spend in Nara, Nara in Japan, Nara location, Nara Nara Japan, Nara map, best hotels in Nara, Nara Japan attractions, Nara Japan things to do, things to do in Nara winter, things to do in Nara with kids, things to do Nara Japan, top 10 tourist attractions in Nara Japan, top attractions in Nara Japan, top best things to see in Nara Japan, top ten things to do in Nara Japan, top things to see in Nara Japan, top tourist attractions in Nara Japan, tourism Nara Japan, tourist attractions in Nara Japan, travel to Nara Japan, unique things to do in Nara Japan, Nara tourism office, Nara city tourism, Nara Japan travel info, Nara Japan tourism, Nara Japan travel

-Many years later, after Benki Shami’s popularity had grown with his story, wisdom and healing abilities, Shami was summoned to the Imperial Palace to provide care for the Empress who had gone blind from an eye disease.
+Many years later, after Benki Shami’s popularity had grown due to his reputation of deep wisdom and healing abilities, Shami was summoned to the Imperial Palace to provide care for the Empress who had gone blind from an eye disease.
 The story goes that Benki Shami placed his prayer beads over the Empress’s eyes and recited the same Senju darani scripture he had heard on the night he discovered the Senju Kannon.
-Miraculouly, the Empress’s eyesight was cured and she rewarded Shami by commissioning the construction of Tsubosaka Temple and enshrining the Senju Kannon in the Hakkaden Octagonal Hall in 717.
+Miraculously, the Empress’s eyesight was cured and she rewarded Shami by commissioning the construction of Tsubosaka-dera Temple and enshrining the Senju Kannon in the Hakkaden Octagonal Hall in 717.

 Address: Tsubosaka 3, Takatori, Takaichi District, Nara, 〒635-0102